rubenwiersma/hyperbolicgnn/README.md

 Version numbers show tested version.
 Some dependencies can be lower.
 - PyTorch 1.10
 - Pyg 2.0.2

-- Networkx (to generate graphs)
+The upper two are easiest to install with conda.
+Install the other requirements using the `requirements.txt` file.

 ## How to start
-- Run `python train_synthetic.py` in the folder experiments.
+- Run `python experiments/train_synthetic.py` from the root folder.